mattkelly/cerebral/README.md

 This project is in alpha.
 There may be breaking changes made as we continue to expand the project and integrated user feedback.

-Currently, the project has support for using Prometheus as a metrics backend.
+Currently, the project has support for several [metrics backends](https://github.com/containership/cerebral#metrics-backend).
 [Containership](https://containership.io/) is the first provider to be integrated.
 A lot more is to come - please see the GitHub issues for a roadmap, and feel free to open your own issue if a feature you'd like to see isn't already in the roadmap!